TLD-Mods/ModUtils/Docs/ModUtils.Scene.InstanceName().md

 ## Scene.InstanceName() Method

-Get the instance name of the scene
+Get the instance name of the active scene
 (useful for instanced scenes like cabins or trailers)

 ```csharp